zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/adb/adb.md

 This lab walks you through the steps to create the required resources you'll use for this workshop.
 You'll learn to create a VCN and subnet, provision autonomous databases, and load data into the databases for use with this LiveLab.

-> ***Note:** This workshop was designed to use Oracle Autonomous Databases as the source and target.
+> **Note:** *This workshop was designed to use Oracle Autonomous Databases as the source and target.
 If you plan to use Oracle Database, ensure that you use the CDB user to capture data from the PDBs.*

-Estimated time: 20 mins
+Estimated time: 20 minutes

 ### Objectives